lse-my470/lectures/README.md

 Take home exam (50%) and in-term assessment (50%).
 Students will be expected to produce six weekly problem sets in AT.
 The first problem set is formative.
 The remaining five problem sets will be marked, and will provide 50% of the mark.

-The foramtive and first four summative problem sets will be distributed by Tuesday evening and due at 12:00 noon the following Monday.
+The formative and first four summative problem sets will be distributed by Monday evening and due at 12:00 noon the following Monday.
 The last problem set will be completed in class.

-The take home exam will be distributed on Monday, December 4, 2023 and due at 12:00 noon on Monday, January 15, 2024.
+The take home exam will be distributed on Monday, December 9, 2024 and due at 12:00 noon on Monday, January 20, 2025.

 Doctoral students registered for MY570 will be required to complete a substantive project of their own choice in place of the take home exam.
 You will be required to develop Python software that addresses a sufficiently complex computational social science task.
 Examples of possible projects include a software package that collects and analyses online data, an experimental game, or an agent-based model.
 The project should be approved by the instructors, so please get in touch with us well in advance.